 Mutual of Omaha has multiple policies to help ensure your final expenses are covered and will not burden your family.
 The easiest and fastest way to get coverage is to apply for the Mutual of Omaha guaranteed issue product, the only downside being the two-year waiting period before your beneficiary is eligible for full death benefits.
 If you want a no-waiting period product, then Mutual of Omaha’s Living Promise product will better suit you, as it offers level benefits with minimal health questions (“simplified underwriting”).

 Does Mutual Of Omaha Have Burial Insurance?

-Mutual of Omaha has two burial insurance offerings: a guaranteed issue offering that you can apply for 100% online as well as an underwritten product, which gives you the possibility of having no waiting period with your coverage.
+Mutual of Omaha has two burial insurance offerings: a guaranteed issue offering that you can apply for 100% online as well as an underwritten product, which is actually a burial policy with no waiting period.

 Does Mutual of Omaha Have Living Benefits?

-Yes, Mutual of Omaha provides accelerated death benefits (also known as living benefits) for those who are diagnosed with a terminal illness or who become confined to a nursing home.
+Yes, Mutual of Omaha provides accelerated death benefits (also known as Mutual of Omaha living benefits) for those who are diagnosed with a terminal illness or who become confined to a nursing home.
 This insurance rider allows you to access a portion of your policy’s death benefit before you die.